rajatsingla/JSON-table-editor/README.md

 It is intended to maintain HTML tables and save JSON data which you can use anywhere.

 You can -
-1. Attach meta information to a table like title, description, number of rows, index of header row etc.
-2. Edit content of each cell.
+1. Edit content of each cell.
-3. Attach formatting to each cell like bold, right align, Italic etc.
+2. Attach formatting to each cell like bold, right align, Italic etc.
-4. Initialize with JSON table data.
+3. Initialize with JSON table data.
-5. Subscribe to content change callback.
+4. Subscribe to content change callback.
-6. Keyboard shortcuts up, down keys, tab, reverse tab.
+5. Keyboard shortcuts up, down keys, tab, reverse tab.

 **USE CASE-** Just to attach formatting information to each cell and content of each cell.
 Then you can use this JSON data to show table anywhere be it web, andriod, ios, shell etc.